Serial-Studio/Serial-Studio/README.md

 ### Requirements

 The only requirement to compile the application is to have [Qt](http://www.qt.io/download-open-source/) installed in your system.
 The desktop application will compile with **Qt 6.2.0**.
-You will need to install the `qtserialport` module while installing Qt.
+You will need to select the `qtserialport` and `qt5compat` modules while installing Qt.

 On GNU/Linux systems, you will also need to install `libgl1-mesa-dev` in order to compile the application.